supervisely-ecosystem/iterate-over-project/README.md

 There are 7 objects on image IMG_2084.jpeg
 ```

-### Optimizations
+### 4. Optimizations

-The bottleneck of this script is in these lines ([26-27](https://github.com/supervisely-ecosystem/iterate-over-project/blob/1d0f28a75058a86052475c1079ce99a749c3f133/main.py#L26-L27)):
+The bottleneck of this script is in these lines (27-28):

 ```python
 for image in images:
     ann_json = api.annotation.download_json(image.id)
 ```

 If you have **1M** images in your project, your code will send 🟡 **1M** requests to download annotations.
-It is inefficient due to Round Trip Time (RTT) and a large number of similar requests to a Supervisely database.&#x20;
+It is inefficient due to Round Trip Time (RTT) and a large number of similar tiny requests to a Supervisely database.

-It can be optimized by using batch API method:&#x20;
+It can be optimized by using the batch API method:

 ```python
 api.annotation.download_json_batch(dataset.id, image_ids)